 The housing crisis hits foster youth hard, with high rental costs facing youth aging out of foster care with already little in their pockets.
 Unity Care, like many nonprofits on the frontlines providing safety-net services, is experiencing challenges from unplanned expenses associated with the preparations for and addressing the COVID-19 outbreak.
 At the same time, demand for services is increasing and the program has grown 30% already this year.
 Unity Care would like to understand how best to dramatically increase its impact in the coming years.

-Unity Care would like ACT to help it create a strategic plan to guide its efforts over the next five years.
-This work will include identifying best practices, considering whether to expand its scope to serve more homeless youth and young adults, evaluating they types of housing offered and the potential to add new geographies, and understanding funding requirements and sources.
+Unity Care enlisted ACT to help it create a strategic plan to guide its efforts over the next five years.
+This work included identifying best practices, considering whether to expand its scope to serve more homeless youth and young adults, evaluating the types of housing offered and the potential to add new geographies, and understanding funding requirements and sources.

 Phase I – Discovery: The ACT team conducted over 40 in-depth interviews with key stakeholders, including the Unity Care executive staff, board members, and advisors, and with others in the Bay Area including peer organizations providing similar services, philanthropic funders, and government officials.
 The ACT team also conducted an online survey of all Unity Care staff members.

 Phase II – Strategic Plan Development: The ACT team worked with Unity Care to designate a Strategic Planning Committee (SPC) made up of selected Unity Care executive staff and board members.
 ACT team members facilitated regular planning meetings to discuss key issues and define key components of the plan.